Hepatitis A Vaccine

 Liver function tests; monitor for anaphylaxis and syncope for 15 minutes following administration (ACIP [Kroger 2017]).
 If seizure-like activity associated with syncope occurs, maintain patient in supine or Trendelenburg position to reestablish adequate cerebral perfusion.

-Animal reproduction studies have not been conducted.
-The safety of vaccination during pregnancy has not been determined, however, the theoretical risk to the infant is expected to be low.
+The safety of vaccination during pregnancy has not been determined; however, the theoretical risk to the infant is expected to be low (CDC/ACIP [Fiore 2006]).
+Based on limited data, an increased risk for miscarriage or major birth defects has not been observed following maternal vaccination during the first or second trimester.
 Inactivated vaccines have not been shown to cause increased risks to the fetus (ACIP [Kroger 2017]).
+Refer to current immunization schedule for vaccinating pregnant females.

 More about hepatitis a adult vaccine